App Maker CLI

 $ app-maker plugin pack

-In order to specify a new version before packaging, user can use the options that corresponds to practices of semantic version.
+To specify a new version before packaging, users can use the options that correspond to practices of semantic version.

 SemVer Options